EzraWeller/alchemy-tweetbot/README.md

 # alchemy-tweetbot
-Rough tweetbot for tweeting out the activity of a DAO built on DAOstack's Alchemy app.
+Rough tweetbot for tweeting out the activity of a DAO built on DAOstack's Alchemy app ([example](https://twitter.com/GenesisAlphaBo1)).

 # Set-up